microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/11-Configure-User-Experience-Settings.md

 ## Introduction

-In this challenge you will be setting up autoenrollment into MDM for your WVD devices.
+In this challenge you will be setting up autoenrollment into MDM for your AVD devices.
 You will then enhance the security of the devices by enabling MFA via conditional access policy and setting up automatic updates via Windows Update for Business.
-Finally, you will enable Universal Print and deliver printer config to your WVD(s) via Intune.
+Finally, you will enable Universal Print and deliver printer config to your AVD(s) via Intune.

 **NOTE:** Intune doesn't currently support management of Windows 10 Enterprise multi-session.
 The following should be performed on single session hosts only.